THE HARD ROCK FAMILY TREE:

 e.)
 1978-1988 Metal, Goth Rock

-As the 70's were born, Hard rock moved in to dominate the rock and roll marketplace.
-Good times and swingin' la-la-la-I-love-you sounds were slowly replaced by steel and massive amplification.
-While some bands offered up power chords, others offered the theatrical with mood, surrealism, stark passages, iconoclastic lyrics, and downright expert musicianship.
-A new breed of superhuman had emerged.
-Musicians were now warriors with something to say and plenty of album time to say it.
+As the '70s were born, hard rock moved in to dominate my rock n' roll world.
+Good times and swingin' la-la-la-I-love-you sounds were slowly replaced by drums, keyboards and massive amplification.
+While some bands offered up a menu of simple 3-chord structures, others offered the theatrical with mood, surrealism, stark passages, iconoclastic lyrics, and downright expert musicianship.
+A new breed of super musician had emerged.

-In 1970, I was transformed by a band named Pink Floyd.
-The album "UmmaGumma" zapped my head into new proportions.
+In 1971, I was transformed by a band named Pink Floyd.
+The album "UmmaGumma" bent my ears into new listening proportions.
 Curiosity for the slowly emerging "progressive rock" drove me further and further toward the sublime of new British invaders.
 Emerson, Lake, & Palmer were phenomenal.
 So were Yes, King Crimson, Genesis, Jethro Tull, and The Moody Blues.
 This was "mind" music, floating at times, then soaring, ripping through walls of iron with steel talons and fire-breathing fury.
 Accomplished musicians bled themselves out on vinyl and each disc was a new adventure into a more advanced universe.
-Yet, as passionate the guitar playing, as thunderous the keyboard and mellotron work, there were other edges to the music; spacey echoes, distant chants and extraterrestrial harmonies were the alter ego of heavy rock.
+Yet, as passionate the guitar playing, as thunderous the keyboard and mellotron work, there were other edges to the music.
+Electronic echoes, spacy harmonies and complex solos were the new faces of heavy rock.
 The world was changing, and I wanted to be there when it did.
 Thankfully, I was.

 Turn off your mind relax, and float downstream...

 John Lennon's liquid mantra urged a great many of us to turn off our minds and float.
-Easily, the 70's were the most prolific era in terms of music and creativity.
-Fashion may have taken a serious turn for the worst, but to make up for the horror of bell bottoms, the music was by far, born again with a vengeance.
-Perhaps the 70's were a staging ground, a field for some type of controlled experiment.
-Whatever the era was, it paved the way for yet another British invasion, and new champions of American rock.
+Easily, the '70s were the most prolific era in terms of music and creativity.
+Fashion may have taken a serious turn for the worst, but to make up for the horror of bell bottoms, the music had vastly improved.
+Perhaps the '70s were a staging ground, a field for some type of controlled experiment.
+Whatever the era meant for music, it paved the way for yet another British invasion, and new champions of American rock.

 "We're an American Band"

 One particular band that truly moved me was Chicago.
 In their prime, they were raw and blasted energy.
 To a young hard rocker like myself, horns were absolutely unthinkable.
 Yet, Chicago turned their rhythm section into a maelstrom of sweetness.
-Accompanied by strong guitar and outstanding song writing ability, they held their own against everyone else.
+Accompanied by strong guitar and outstanding song writing ability, they held their own in a highly competitive musical arena.
 Before the demise of guitarist Terry Kath, Chicago was a driving force.
-They were innovative, and one of the most original jam bands of all time.

 Jimi Hendrix flipped his Fender Strat upside down, and did likewise to the world.
 In order to play left-handed, he didn't use a lefty guitar, he merely flipped a strat upside down.
-And he did it in such a way that he would leave his mark on us forever.
 Once asked how he defined psychedelic music, Jimi responded: "playing all the wrong notes on purpose."
 Quite a modest response coming from a musical giant, for his notes were not wrong.
-Instead they transported us to his planet, a fantasy world of electric ladies and midnight lamps; a world full of wah-wah pedal and guitar scales that redefined the face of rock and roll.
+Instead they transported us to his planet, a fantasy world of electric ladies and midnight lamps; a world full of wah-wah pedal and guitar scales that—beginning in the '60s—redefined the face of rock as we knew it.

 Hard Rock

 The term "Hard Rock" not only carved its way into modern music with a power chord bent, but swiftly became its own classification.
 Soon, "heavy" was replaced by "hard" and the musical styles followed suit.
 The songs got longer, harder, faster, meaner, and at times, far more technically precise.
 Hard rock was a fire spreading out of control, devouring anything in its path.
-Guitarists of the 60's who then sounded good, now sounded great.
+Guitarists carried over from the '60s who then sounded good, now sounded great.
 Guitar distortion was meaner and cleaner.
 Pedal effects were more sophisticated, and musicians had more or less become journeymen of the trade.

 Psychedelic music

-Psychedelic music is a 60's baby; Experimentation in rock and roll was never more fabulous than it was in those mid-to-late 60's.
-Psychedelic music now is nothing more than a carry over from the 60's.
+Psychedelic music is a '60s baby; Experimentation in rock and roll was never more fabulous than it was in those mid-to-late 60's.
+Psychedelic music now is nothing more than a carry over from the '60s.
 In fact, it was refined and re-worked just as much as it is being refined re-worked today.
-Essentially, and as a genre, psychedelic music was created to either enhance, or resemble the hallucinatory qualities of LSD.
-It was "mind" music to the extreme, usually with inconsistent patterns and long drawn out compositions.
-Still, the music was undeniably cerebral and altogether pleasing.
-It was "trippy" and generally led the listener toward fantasy voyages and freaky musical journeys.
+Psychedelic music was "mind" music to the extreme, usually with inconsistent patterns and long drawn out compositions.
+It was undeniably cerebral and altogether pleasing.
+It was "trippy", and generally led the listener toward fantasy voyages and freaky musical journeys.

 One classic psychedelic example would have to be The Scorpions' "Lonesome Crow" Released in 1972, it's one of the finest examples of psychedelic rock around.
 Reminiscent of earlier Jane works, the moody, transient structures are pure psychedelic, and without the use of keyboards, the result is magnificent.
-Most notably for the times, a 16 year-old Michael Schenker was at the lead guitar helm.
+Most notably for the times, a 16 year-old Michael Schenker was on lead guitar.

-Psychedelic music is certainly a stand-alone category, and the mid to latter 60's bands like Pink Floyd, Iron Butterfly, The Soft Machine, Curved Air, and Quicksilver Messenger Service were the proof positive harbingers of a fantastic revolutionary sound.
+Psychedelic music is certainly a stand-alone category.
+In the mid to latter '60s bands like Pink Floyd, Iron Butterfly, The Soft Machine, Curved Air, and Quicksilver Messenger Service were leaders of a fantastic revolutionary sound.
 When I think of psychedelia I think of Syd Barret or the more artistic works from The Doors or even the synth-driven bands like Tangerine Dream.
 Though classified as Electronica, TD most definitely held their own in the land of psychedelia.

 So, enough preamble.
 Just what is Psychedelic anyway?
 I can only explain it as a formless creation, perhaps tied down to an initial series of chords and structural notes and harmonies.
 A brilliant psychedelic composition could be rootbound in traditional rock, yet drifting off in several "chapters" perhaps never setting back down to earth, or returning exactly as it left.
 Such would be the case with an exemplary piece by Pink Floyd called "Careful, with that Axe, Eugene."
 The song begins with just the slightest ambient pulse: bass guitar droning the same notes over and over again.
-Then the fog rolls in with soft keyboard and synth.
-From there a few celestial harmonies lay in to create a textured quilt of mood and masterpiece.
+Then soft keyboards and a few celestial harmonies create a textured quilt of mood and masterpiece.
 Suddenly a scream breaks the nirvana, and away we go blazing into a bright and ethereal netherworld of guitar, keyboards, and drums ablaze.
 Like hypnosis, we return to the exact plane of mental existence as where we started without hardly ever realizing we left earth.
-This is a perfect song.
+This is a perfect song, and in my opinion, a dictionary definition of Psychedelic music.

 Glam Rock

 Masters of the 3-chord rock found newer ways to exploit the same old chugging and quite tiresome rock and roll.
 The most original that I'd ever seen would have to be Kiss.
-Their music was in-your-face rock and roll.
-Musically, no new territory was traversed here, but along with the eerie makeup, the music was loud and powerful.
+I never liked them, but their sound was pure rock and roll.
+Musically, no new territory was covered, but along with the eerie makeup, the music was loud and powerful.
 Kiss stage shows involved smoke, explosions, fire, with personal accompaniment from bassist Gene Simmons who offered up his fire-spitting demon complete with blood squibs which allowed him to ooze blood from his mouth.